flu-crew/octoFLU/README.md

 ## Future Considerations
 * Reannotate the tree with NN-clades for ease of use.
-* Integrate the mergeGC.R script to combine gene assignments to a whole genome constellation descriptor.
+* Integrate a script to combine gene assignments to a whole genome constellation descriptor.
 * Annotate input sequences with gene classification, and use these designations in the inferred phylogenetic trees.